What makes a Lundahl mains transformer so unique?

 THE SOLUTION:

 With classical transformers (Not Lundahl) you have a primary winding package, and a secondary winding package.
 Lundahl has a brilliant way to make their mains transformers.
 This results in a fully symmetrical construction.
 They use no separated primary winding and a separated secondary winding.
 On the LUNDAHL mains transformers, the whole configuration is present two times.
 So on a 250 Watt core, are actually wound TWO identical transformers of 125 Watt.
 Each copper package has it's own primary.
 The windings of those are serialized or paralleled in order to get the required voltages, and by this it is possible to eliminate most of the parasitic current, flowing through the ground capacitance.
-So ground capacitance can not be avoided, but the current trough can be reduced.
+So ground capacitance cannot be avoided, but the current trough it can be greatly reduced.
+This is a mains transformer to be proud of.